 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.

-Tourist cards are initially valid for a 30-day stay but can be extended by paying for an extension when you leave the country.
-If you overstay this initial 30-day period, you’ll have to pay a surcharge when you leave the country.
-If you’re planning to stay for longer than 30 days, seek advice from a local lawyer or contact the local Immigration authorities.
+On arrival you will normally be granted a 30-day stay.
+This can be extended to 60 days by paying for an extension when you leave the country.
+If you’re planning to stay for longer, seek advice from a local lawyer or contact the local Immigration authorities.

-There have been reports in February 2017 of immigration authorities making random checks on foreign visitors to establish the validity of their stay in the country.
-The Dominican Republic immigration rules haven’t changed, all tourists should have a valid tourist card for a 30 day stay or pay for an extension on departure if staying beyond 30 days.
+There have been reports in April 2018 that immigration authorities will make more frequent checks on foreign visitors to establish the validity of their stay in the country.
+The Dominican Republic immigration rules haven’t changed; all tourists should have valid documentation for a 30-day stay and pay for an extension on departure if staying for up to 60 days.
 Make sure you’re able to provide a photocopy of your identification (such as a passport), and proof of onward or return travel if you’re asked to do so by the authorities.

 Proof of onward or return travel